First Chinese Patient Has Surgery at Mehiläinen Sports Hospital in Turku

-The renown of Mehiläinen Neo Sports Hospital’s international competence has reached China.
+The renown of Mehiläinen Sports Hospital’s international competence has reached China.
 Orthopaedists Lasse Lempainen and Sakari Orava conducted surgery on the hospital’s first Chinese patient on 12 February 2019.

 Prolonged gluteal pain prompted football coach Liu Yang to come to Finland from Shanghai.
 He had what is known as hamstring syndrome surgery at the hospital in Turku.